lsefcakova/slicey-nonparametric-bayesian-clustering/README.md

 # Slicer sampler - a non-parametric Bayesian clustering algorithm

-Implementation of Slice sampler to cluster dtaa with unspecified number of classes as a part of a bigger project on non-parametric clustering algorithms.
+Implementation of Slice sampler to cluster data with unspecified number of classes as a part of a bigger project on non-parametric clustering algorithms.

 The code is structured as followes: